Haunted Halloween Houses for NYC Kids

 You're sure to find spooky family-friendly attractions at pretty much every Halloween festival and fall fair, but we're skipping those to tell you about seven of the city's more elaborate kid-friendly haunted houses this year.
 Read on for the scoop—and heed the age warnings!
 While grade-school kids can attend most of these, not all are suitable for preschoolers.
 (Check out our Halloween Fun Guide for even more seasonal fun.)

 Sign up for our FREE newsletters to get posts like this delivered to your inbox.

 Jack O'Lantern Illumination–Creatures of the Night — the Bronx

 Weekends October 3-November 1 plus Columbus Day, 11am-5pm

-Free with Total Experience Ticket: In advance: $33.95 for adults, $23.95 for children ages 3-12 but save $5 if you buy in advance online
+Free with Total Experience Ticket: $33.95 for adults, $23.95 for children ages 3-12 but save by buying in advance online

 Gravesend Inn Haunted Hotel — Downtown Brooklyn

 Thursday, October 22-Saturday, October 24; Thursday, October 29-Saturday, October 31, times vary.
 Visit the website for the complete schedule.